jasmyhigh/penumbra/docs/protocol/src/crypto/fmd/construction.md

 keys.

-A similar approach can be applied to S-FMD2, but some modifications to the tag mechanism are required to avoid use of the basepoint in the `Test` procedure.
+A similar approach can be applied to S-FMD2, but some modifications to the tag mechanisms are required to avoid use of the basepoint in the `Test` procedure.
 **Unfortunately, this extension is not compatible with compact clue and detection keys, so although it is presented here for posterity, it is not used in Penumbra**.

-Let $\mathcal D$ be the set of diversifiers, and let $H_3 : \mathcal D
+Let $\mathcal D$ be the set of diversifiers, and let $H_3: \mathcal D
 \rightarrow \mathbb G$ be a group-valued hash function.
 At a high level, our goal is to replace use of a common basepoint $B$ with a *diversified basepoint*
 $B_d = H_3(d)$ for some $d \in \mathcal D$.